 Learn when and how to use each of the four main strategies for debiasing decisions.

 Suppose you are a project portfolio manager interviewing a job candidate for your team.
-On paper, this is the most qualified person you've seen.
+On paper, this is by far the most qualified person you've seen.
 She knows your industry and has received excellent reviews from the managers with whom she would work.
-Her responses to your interview questions are excellent.
-She is analytical, has great project management experience, is a fantastic communicator, and her social skills are flawless.
+Her responses to your interview questions are flawless.
+She is analytical, has great project management experience, is a fantastic communicator, and her social skills are impeccable.
 But something doesn't feel right.
-You can't put your finger on it—you just have a nagging sense something is wrong.
+You can't put your finger on it.
+In fact, you can't think of any reason whatsoever why you shouldn't offer her the job—you just have a nagging sense something is wrong.
 Do you hire her?

-This scenario is similar to one posed in managerial decision-making training classes as reported in a Harvard Business Review article by Professors Jack Soll, Katherine Milkman, and John Payne .
-In answer to their question, they find that most executives say they would trust their intuition and send the applicant on her way.
-The problem is, "How do you know your quick, intuitive response isn't just a knee-jerk reaction to some irrational cognitive bias?"
+This scenario is similar to one posed in managerial decision-making classes as reported in a Harvard Business Review article by Professors Jack Soll, Katherine Milkman, and John Payne .
+In answer to their question, they find that most executives say they would trust their instinct and send the applicant on her way.
+The problem is, "How do you know your quick, intuitive response isn't just a knee-jerk reaction to some irrational bias?"
+If logic says one thing but intuition says the opposite, don't you owe it to your organization and your team to make the rational choice?
 You may be passing up the best candidate you'll ever interview.

 What is Debiasing and Why Should We Care?

 Biases should be of particular concern to businesses given the extent to which business success depends on avoiding decision errors.
-Specific ways that biases harm business decision making include (1) bounded awareness leading to strategic plans that ignore critical likelihoods, such as predictable reactions by competitors, (2) groupthink that distorts risk-taking and inhibits innovation, (3) poor organizational culture that tolerates habitual misrepresentation, hampers engagement and retards information sharing, (4) sunk cost reasoning that leads to inability to kill failing projects that are over budget and over time, and (5) autocratic, cult-status, executives that promote large-scale pet projects that end up consuming enormous amounts of capital with little or no real business benefit.
+In addition to biases that might result in poor hiring decisions, ways in which biases can harm business decision making include (1) bounded awareness leading to strategic plans that ignore critical likelihoods, (2) groupthink that distorts risk-taking and inhibits innovation, (3) dysfunctional organizational culture that tolerates habitual misrepresentation, insufficient cooperation, and information hoarding, (4) sunk cost reasoning that leads to the inability to kill failing projects that are over budget and over time, and (5) autocratic, cult-status, executives who undertake pet projects that end up consuming enormous amounts of capital with little or no real business benefit.
 The global management consulting firm McKinsey & Company surveyed 770 corporate board members to determine the characteristics of high-performing boards.
 The "biggest aspiration" was "reducing decision biases" .

 Debiasing as a way to improve project decision making is gaining increasing executive attention, and organizations that are learning how to do it are obtaining better performing project portfolios.